alfinaim/Sudoku-Generator/README.md

-# 🏴‍☠️ Treasure Hunt
+# 🧩 Sudoku Generator

-A treasure-hunting game built with Base44!
+A Sudoku game built with Base44!
-Grab your metal detector, hit the sandy beach, and uncover hidden loot as you level up, upgrade your gear, and chase massive combos!
+Solve puzzles in Easy, Medium, and Hard modes, check your progress, or reveal the full solution anytime.
+Your progress is automatically saved using LocalStorage, so you can continue right where you left off.
 <br><br>

 ## 🎮 Gameplay Overview

-You begin with a basic metal detector and a stretch of beach sand.
-Every dig can uncover:

-* Common items
-* Rare relics
-* Ultra-valuable treasures
-* Combo-boosting bonuses

-As you scan and dig, you build combo chains, earn coins, and unlock levels, zones, and gear upgrades.
+* Three difficulty levels – Easy, Medium, Hard
+* Real-time progress checks – See if your moves are correct
+* Smart solution engine – Show full solution for any puzzle
+* LocalStorage support – Keeps your puzzle progress even after refresh
 <br><br>

 ## 🛠️ Tech Stack

 * React
+* TailwindCSS
 * Local storage
 <br><br>

 ## 🚀 Future Plans

+* Timer & high-scores table
+* More board sizes (4×4, 16×16 Sudoku)
-* New maps
+* Themes (dark/light/system)
-* Unlockable tools beyond metal detectors
-* Rare mythic items
 <br><br>

 ## Screenshots